Luis-Licea/luisliceatorres.com/content/posts/2025-06-01-cookbook/index.md

 Cook everything for 15 minutes on high pressure in a pressure cooker.
 The peas will turn out mushy like baby food.

+## Red rice

+Ingredients:

+- Two roma tomatoes
+- A quarter of a white onion
+- Three garlic heads
+- 1 cup of water
+- Two cups of jasmin rice
+- 3tbs of canonla oil
+- 2 cup water or chicken stock for flavor
+- 1/4 tsp of cumin

+Mix and blend the tomatoes, onion, garlic, and water.
+Toast the rice for 5 min with the 3tbs of oil, then add the two cups of water.
+Then strain the salsa mix and add it to the rice as it cooks.

+## Fruit electrolyte water

+- 8oz of water
+- 3 ice cubes
+- frozen strawberries
+- a handful of frozen blueberries
+- 1 sliced peach
+- 1 nuun lemon lime pill

+Put everything in a blander and blend for at least 15 seconds into a smoothie

+## Tomato spaghetti

+- 8 cups of water
+- 1 packet of Mc Trader 16oz spaghetti
+- 1 can of 15oz vine ripe tomato sauce
+- 1 can 6oz contadina roma tomatoes paste with pesto

+Pressure cooked white rice:
+- 100g white rice
+- 140g water
+- 4g salt

+Pressure cook 8 minutes at high pressure.
+Quick release as soon as possible.

+Baked sweet potato:
+Put 3 medium potatoes in a glass container, cover, and put in oven at 450°F for 50 minutes.